danzeeeman/devart-template/project_summary.md

 ## Description
 ###HANDS

+[15]

-is an explorations in movement, image processing, and gif encoding.
+Is an explorations in movement, image processing, and gif encoding.
 The installations allows participates to record a 3 second image sequence that is then played back on a large projection area.
-A GIF of the interaction is also exported.
+A GIF of the interaction is also exported to some data store/webby site TBD.

 [_Make It Do A Thing: HANDS_](http://makeitdoathing.com/index.php/gifs/hands/)

 ###FULLSCREEN

+[14]

-is an Android app framework for turning any Android device into a piece of Art.
+An Android app framework for turning any android device into a piece of Art.
 The codebase is specifically designed to takeover the functionality of the home button and disallow the user to close or exit the app.
 When paired with a Samsung Galaxy Gear (gen 1) the device becomes a wearable piece of Art.

 FULLSCREEN was developed for Aram Bartholl's FULLSCREEN Group show at XPO Gallery

 [_Make It Do A Thing: FULLSCREEN_](http://makeitdoathing.com/index.php/opensource/fullscreen/)

-Using the exported GIFs from HANDS and the code base of FULLSCREEN I created two Android apps currently on the Play Store.
+Using the exported GIFs from HANDS and I created two Android apps currently on the Play Store.

 [Android Home App](https://play.google.com/store/apps/details?id=com.hand.fullscreen.home)